geotools/geotools/docs/user/welcome/use.rst

    system is very good at sorting out dependencies between lots of little jars - and is the recommended way to start using GeoTools.

+   GeoTools provides a **Bill of Materials (BOM)** that simplifies dependency management by ensuring consistent versions across all GeoTools modules and their transitive dependencies.

    Both Eclipse and NetBeans offer maven integration, for details please review the Eclipse Quickstart and NetBeans quickstart.